Best GEO Tools for 2026: 10 Platforms Compared

 One disclosure up front, because it matters here: I'm building a tool in this space, and the rankings below are based on merit, not on any payout.
-I'll flag where my own product fits and where it doesn't yet.
 For the strategy these tools support, start with how to rank on ChatGPT; this page is purely about the software.

 What a GEO tool actually does (and what to look for)

-- Visibility tracking.
-You give it a set of prompts ("best CRM for startups"), it runs them across AI engines on a schedule, and reports how often your brand appears, in what position, and with what sentiment.
+• Track.
+Give it a set of prompts ("best CRM for startups"), it runs them across AI engines on a schedule, and reports how often your brand appears, where, and with what sentiment.
+You can do a basic version by hand first — how to track brand mentions in ChatGPT, free — before you commit to anything.

-- Citation and source analysis.
-Which pages and domains the models actually cite, so you can see why a competitor gets named (often a Reddit thread or a third-party roundup, not their homepage).
+• Diagnose.
+Your share of voice against named rivals, plus which pages and domains the models cite, so you can see why a competitor gets named — frequently a community thread or an independent roundup rather than their own homepage.

 The best GEO tools for 2026 at a glance